QGIS Trigger Workflow for Madagascar#

 The Trigger Process concept is displayed in the figure below.

-The entire trigger workflow will be run in a QGIS model, which automates the spatial analysis for assessing the impact of tropical cyclones.
+The provided QGIS project contains the necessary layers and a QGIS model file to perform an assessment of the potential impact of the predicted cyclone event.
+The analysis workflow will be run in the QGIS model, which automates the steps for assessing the impact of a tropical cyclone event.
 It integrates cyclone storm track data with administrative boundaries, population data, infrastructure, and service locations to identify and quantify exposed areas and resources.
+Based on the cyclone forecast by Météo Madagascar, the model calculates the area likely to be exposed to the cyclone, the potentially exposed population, number of exposed buildings, exposed agricultural land, and potentially exposed health and education facilities.

 For the trigger mechanism to work properly we currently use different datasets: data that we assume to be static in the near term, and variable data which describe the datasets that will be checked for triggering on a regular basis depending on the occurrence of anticipated cyclone events.